Merck settles Vioxx suits from New York, Florida

 Similar settlements have already been reached in lawsuits from the states of Alaska, Kentucky, Mississippi, Montana, Oklahoma and Utah, according to the filing.

-Spokespersons for the New York, South Carolina and Florida attorneys general offices did not immediately return requests for comment.
+Spokespersons for the New York, South Carolina and Florida attorneys general offices did not immediately return requests for comment Monday.

 The case is In re: Vioxx Products Liability Litigation, in the U.S. District Court for the Eastern District of Louisiana, no. 1657.